netxms/netxms-doc/admin/server-management.rst

 Synchronization between servers
 ===============================

-NetXMS does not provide horizontal scalability for server.
-But there is option to exchange with events between servers.
+|product_name| does not provide horizontal scalability for server.
+But there is option to exchange with
+events between servers.
 Information about configuration can be found there: :ref:`forward_events`.
 Event forward does not work with zones.